 The Continuity Problem

 Brand building requires consistency.
-The research is unambiguous on this: mental availability, being the first name a consumer thinks of when they need what you sell, is built through repeated exposure over months and years, not sprint campaigns.
-It erodes when you go quiet, and it takes time to rebuild.
+Being the first name someone thinks of when they need what you sell is built through repeated exposure over months and years, and it erodes when you go quiet.

-That kind of long-horizon strategy requires someone who remembers what you tried two years ago, who knows why you shifted messaging last fall, who has context for your competitive position that goes beyond the current quarter.
-High account-manager turnover at large agencies, where the average tenure on a small-to-mid account is often under a year, makes sustained brand strategy structurally difficult.
+That kind of long-horizon strategy requires someone who remembers what you tried two years ago, who knows why you shifted messaging last fall, who has context for your competitive position beyond the current quarter.
+High account-manager turnover at large agencies — where the average tenure on a small-to-mid account is often under a year — makes sustained brand strategy structurally difficult.
 You're perpetually re-onboarding someone new to your business.

 A local rep with a long relationship is not a sentimental preference.
 It's a strategic asset that compounds over time.